Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/minor-actions.md

 ## Break Grapple

-Attempt to break another creature’s hold on a target, ending the grappled status on yourself or another creature within 5 feet of you.
+Attempt to break another creature’s hold on a target, ending the grappled status on yourself or another creature within 1 tile of you.

 To do so, make an opposed Prowess (Athletics) skill check against the grappling creature.
 If you are the creature that is grappled, you may use Agility (Athletics) instead.
 If you succeed, the grapple ends.